-13 Disclosures required under NZCC 23 and NZCC 24 relate to the promotion of the long-term benefit of consumers, and currently they do not require disclosure of all information relating to the risks identified by SMSs (for NOs) or Safety Operating Plans (for TSOs).
+12 Disclosures required under NZCC 23 and NZCC 24 relate to the promotion of the long-term benefit of consumers, and currently they do not require disclosure of all information relating to the risks identified by SMSs.
 For example, there is currently no requirement on TSOs or NOs to disclose the number of incidents of non-specification gas entering a pipeline, although this should be an important concern to consumers.